 Bite, also known as occlusion, is the manner in which the upper and lower teeth come together when your jaws are closed.
 Although very few individuals have perfect occlusion, many of us are capable of adapting to imperfect occlusion.
 However, when occlusion becomes unstable, to the point that our human body cannot tolerate, clinical signs and symptoms will appear, and the underlying cause(s) of the unstable bite needs to be addressed.

 Clinical signs and symptoms of unstable and destructive occlusion are as follows:

 - tooth mobility

-Bite (occlusal) adjustment refers to the treatment in which the individual’s bite is being equilibrated so that when the opposing teeth comes together or when teeth slide by one another there will harmony with minimal interferences, leading to a decrease in clinical signs and symptoms of unstable and destructive bite.
+Bite (occlusal) adjustment refers to the treatment in which the individual’s bite is being equilibrated, so that when the opposing teeth comes together, or when teeth slide by one another, there will be minimal interferences.
+This can lead to a decrease in clinical signs and symptoms of unstable and destructive bite.